HISTORY OF PASCO COUNTY

 JOHN DAVID SPIVEY (1840-1921), a Civil War veteran from Georgia, and brother of James Irvin, filed for homestead land between Pretty Pond and what is now Lake Zephyr.
 He built a home and called the place Oakdale.
 He held Baptist services in his home and later the Spivey brothers erected a building which was used for a combined school and church until the Lakeview Baptist Church was built.
 School board minutes of Sept.
 5, 1887, show the Oak Dale School (No. 21), with trustees A. E. Geiger, J. D. Spivey, and M. G. Frizell.
 He married Roxie Ann Wooten (1845-1895) and in 1898 he married Delilah Wilson Seeley.

-SAMUEL H. STEVENSON (1810-1897) and his wife Elizabeth Osteen (1820-1900) were apparently the first property owners in what would become Seven Springs, as early as 1866.
+SAMUEL H. STEVENSON (1810-1897) and his wife Elizabeth Osteen (1820-1900) were apparently the first property owners in what would become Seven Springs, perhaps by 1860.
 At this time, the area was part of Hernando County.
+He is shown on the Hernando County tax roll of 1860.
 Records show that his voter registration in Hernando County was accepted by mistake on Aug.
 28, 1867, as he was born in Canada and did not exhibit documentation of his naturalization.
 He replied that he had taken the oath and that he would have nothing more to do with it.
 On Nov.
 11, 1871, the Florida Peninsular reported that Samuel H. Stevenson attended the Tax Payer’s Convention of Hernando County.
 According to Julie J. Obenreder in WPH, Mrs. Stevenson performed the duties of midwife and assisted in the birth of many babies.
+Stevenson acquired land near Clearwater through the Armed Occupation Act in the 1840s.
 According to Ash, their children were:

 • Sandusky Stevenson (1845-1934), married William James Harden Mobley